neverfox/haida/writeups/lab5.md

 In lab 3, we reported that the customization system did not allow us to add constraints to complement drop, only do this with subject drop.
 Furthermore, we had not captured the relative nature of potency in that implementation, instead opting for a simple high/low binary as a start.

-To make subject drop work for low potency pronouns, we simply leave out any low potency subject from the lexicon.
+To make subject drop obligatory for low potency pronouns, we simply leave out any low potency subject from the lexicon.
 Therefore, #158 is always interpreted in the MRS as POT high.

 Nevertheless, the subject drop rule had to be edited to select for both a low potency subject and a high potency complement.
 To do this, we created a list that contains a high potency element: